shariquetelco/LTESniffer/README.md

 ``Processed 1000/1000 subframes``: Number of subframes was processed by LTESniffer last 1 second.
 There are 1000 LTE subframes per second by design. \
 ``RNTI``: Radio Network Temporary Identifier of UEs. \
 ``Table``: The maximum modulation scheme that is used by smartphones in downlink.
 LTESniffer supports up to 256QAM in the downlink.
-Refer to our [paper][paper] for more details. \
 ``Active``: Number of detected messages of RNTIs. \
 ``Success``: Number of successfully decoded messages over number of detected messages (``Active``). \
 ``New TX, ReTX, HARQ, Normal``: Statistic of new messages and retransmitted messages.
 This function is in development. \